caesium-hrla27/review-module-service/README.md

 `CREATE DATABASE review_module;`

-Once your database is set up, follow the following commands from the root of this repo:
+Once your database is created, follow the following commands from the root of this repo:

 1. `npm install`